hablapps/pairstrading/PostPairsTrading.md

 > ⚠️ An important note is that this post will include a real-time simulation.
 In other words, if we wanted to develop a 100% real-time product, we would need to make slight adjustments to the code.

 The first step to implementing this pair trading algorithm in real time is to declare a `.z.ts` function.
-This `.z.ts` function will be called automatically every x milliseconds, and these x milliseconds can be configured with `\t`.
+This `.z.ts` function will be called automatically every x milliseconds which can be configured with `\t`.
+In our case, it will be called every 100 milliseconds.

 ```q
 .z.ts: {.streamPair.genPair[]}